 To create a new virtual disk from a storage pool:

-1. From the Manage Virtual Disks dialog box, click New.
+- 1. Return to the window containing the NAS WebUI. - 2.
+From the Manage Virtual Disks dialog box, click New.
 The Welcome screen of the New Virtual Disk wizard is displayed.
 Click Next to continue.